valancej/documentation/_basic/languages-frameworks/php.md

 ## Notes And Known Issues

-- When setting using environment variables with PHP, the syntax can be either `$_ENV["VAR_NAME"]` or `$varname`, individual frameworks mat have their own formatting.
-For instance, Symfony uses `%env(VAR_NAME)%` for environment variables in configuration files, such as database configuration.
+- When setting environment variables with PHP, the syntax can be either `$_ENV["VAR_NAME"]` or `$varname`.
+Individual frameworks may have their own formatting.
+For instance, [Symfony](https://symfony.com/doc/current/index.html) uses `%env(VAR_NAME)%` for environment variables in configuration files, such as database configuration.

-- Due to PHP version issues, you may find it helpful to tests your commands with different versions via an [SSH debug session]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}) if tests are running differently on Codeship compared to your local machine.
+- Due to PHP version issues, you may find it helpful to test your commands with different versions via an [SSH debug session]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}) if tests are running differently on Codeship compared to your local machine.

 ### Running your PHP Server